syarif-nur/syarif-nur/README.md

 # 💫 About Me:
-4 years of total experience software development, mostly built app with laravel and now got attached with mobile app development.<br><br>I am using laravel as backend with flutter and android kotlin as mobile application.
+4 years of total experience software development, mostly built app with laravel and now got attached with mobile app development.<br><br>I am using laravel as backend with flutter and android kotlin as mobile application and always learning.

 ## 🌐 Socials: